Anishv004/Mqtt-Basic-Tutorials/README.md

 The status of all the publish and subscribe requests can be monitored by running the server status using the following command. mosquitto -v -c test.conf

+The output screenshots can be referred from the screenshots directory